The Adventures of Shirley Holmes

 Credo spokesperson and producer Kim Todd named a growth spurt in the cast as one of the key reasons for cancelling the show.
 The aging of the actors would have meant a distinct change in tone and content had the show continued.

+Plot overview

+The series follows the life of Shirley Holmes, the great-grandniece of Sherlock Holmes who, with the help of ex-gang member Bo Sawchuk, tackles a variety of mysteries in and around the fictional city of Redington, Manitoba.
+On some occasions, she finds herself matching wits with nemesis Molly Hardy.